renuka-fernando/sinhalese_language_racism_detection/README.md

 # Sinhalese Language based Hate Speech Detection

+This project is done as a partial fulfilment of the requirements for the degree of Bachelor of Science Honours in Software Engineering (B.Sc.SE) under the supervision of Dr. Laalitha Liyanage.

 ## Background

 Advances in communication technology has brought people to one global position.
 Among them social media platforms play a major role with granting users freedom to speech by allowing them to freely express their thoughts, beliefs, and opinions.
 Children, adolescents, adults are spending significant amount of time on various social networking sites to connect with others, to share information, and to pursue common interests.
 Although this make great opportunities such as learn from others, there are some challenges.
 Racism, trolling, being exposed to large amounts of offensive online contents are such examples.
 The rapid growth of race hate speech on social media seems to have big impact on society and goodwill of a country.